TheAxumite/FileSystem-JSON/Notes.md

 The write stream works, and appends on the proper place.
 Had to change flag to R+ to append or it will create a null filled file for old items
 ***THINGS TO FIX***(Fixed 09/11/25)
 The append should not work though, since its a copy of an exisiting item

+**September 16**
+Update function should be refractored.
+Should be renamed to write.
+A new Update function should use the write function to write and the append function should be modified to use